allenjiang/Mona-Lisa-AI/README.md

 # Mona Lisa AI
-Mona Lisa - for the dualities and orthagonal abilities inclusive of its initials.
+Mona Lisa - for the dualities and orthagonal abilities of technology.

 Useful Machine Learning and AI tools.